Avikalp7/CG-Accumulator/README.md

     - View average SGPA's and variances for all semesters of your department
     - Get a prediction of your SGPA for next semester based on previous year trends.
     - Get a prediction of your SGPA for all upcoming semesters based on the batch that has completed all semesters
-    - Get a prediction of your CGPA for all upcoming semesters based on the batch that has completed all semesters

 4. ######OTHER FEATURES
     - KGP Election Special - Special feature to be added to be active only during elections in KGP to view academic records of candidates to avoid mud-slinging over false data.
 [To be added]